 Severe cases may need these fluids to be given through a needle or tube.
 If patients are given lots of fluids, fewer than 1% of cholera patients die.

-Antibiotics can shorten the course and reduce the severity of the illness, but they are not as important as rehydration.
+Antibiotics can reduce the time and severity of the illness, but rehydration is the most important.

-Laboratories and hospitals are required to notify cases of cholera to the local public health unit under the Public Health Act 2010.
+Laboratories and hospitals must let the local public health unit know about cholera cases, under the Public Health Act 2010.
 Public health units investigate cases to identify possible sources of infection and to prevent spread.